NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - String
      -
      - Zip code of the home address.
+Either this or the Weather Station: EnergyPlus Weather (EPW) Filepath input below must be provided.
    * - ``site_time_zone_utc_offset``
      - false
      - hr